mayadata-io/mayaonprem-charts/1.1.0/README.md

 ## Prerequisites
 - Kubernetes 1.11.0+ with RBAC enabled
-- iSCSI PV support in the underlying infrastructure
+- You should have a storage class. standard storage class is the sc available in GKE by default.
 - Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockersecret'

 ## Installing MayaOnprem